Report Defends 'Thorough Work' Done Certifying Boeing 737 Max — But Suggests Changes

 A pair of Boeing 737 Max 8 jetliners plummeted from the sky in 2018 and 2019, killing hundreds of passengers and eventually prompting officials to ground the aircraft model worldwide — but the process that allowed the craft in the air in the first place is generally sound, according to a review commissioned by U.S. regulators.

 An independent committee established by the Department of Transportation published its findings in a 68-page report Thursday.
-(Skip down to read the full thing.)
+(Skip down to read the whole report.)
 And broadly, the group found the certification process laid out by the Federal Aviation Administration to be effective, with some changes needed for improvement.

 "What we saw was a thorough work by aviation professionals," one of the two co-chairs, former Air Line Pilots Association President Lee Moak, told journalists on a conference call explaining the findings.
 Together with retired Air Force Gen. Darren McDew, Moak oversaw a five-member panel with a mix of transportation industry executives and former regulators.